- From 17 February – 12 March 2026 (4 Weeks, 8 Classes, 16 Total Hours)

 OVERVIEW

 High temperature materials are critical for hypersonic vehicle design.
 The behavior of these materials, whether they are traditional ablative thermal protection systems (TPS) or more shape stable systems, must be understood for proper vehicle design.
 This course introduces the analytical and test methods utilized to capture this behavior.
-The link between test measurements, analytical model verification and validation, and uncertainty quantification is explored from basic property measurements to subscale arc-jet tests.KEY TOPICS
+The link between test measurements, analytical model verification and validation, and uncertainty quantification is explored from basic property measurements to subscale arc-jet tests.- Introduction to high temperature materials modeling and testing

 - Material microstructure for common materials.
 Microstructure-resolved properties and mesoscale physics.